Defining a Responsible Individual

 Responsible Individuals play an important and necessary role in the CPEO Application process.
-You are a responsible individual of a CPEO applicant if you (1) own at least 33 percent of the CPEO applicant, (2) are a director, officer, managing member, or sole proprietor of the CPEO applicant; or (3) control, manage, or supervise the CPEO applicant, its operations, finances, or federal employment tax compliance.
+You are a responsible individual of a CPEO applicant, and must be reported as such, if any of the following apply to you: (1) you own at least 33 percent of the CPEO applicant, (2) you are a director, officer, managing member, or sole proprietor of the CPEO applicant; or (3) you control, manage, or supervise the CPEO applicant, its operations, finances, or federal employment tax compliance.
 Section 301.7705-1T(b)(13) provides the technical definition of a responsible individual for purposes of the CPEO program.

 In addition, as provided by Notice 2016-49, the term "responsible individual" also includes: (1) in the case of a disregarded entity owned by a corporation or partnership, the responsible individuals of that corporation or partnership (as defined by the regulations); and (2) in the case of a disregarded entity owned by an individual, the individual owner.